kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(a\) Each flight recorder required by the operating rules of this chapter must be installed so that—

-\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1323   Airspeed indicating system.|§25.1323]], 25.1325, and 25.1327, as appropriate;
+\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1323   Airspeed indicating system.|§§25.1323]], 25.1325, and 25.1327, as appropriate;

 \(2\) The vertical acceleration sensor is rigidly attached, and located longitudinally either within the approved center of gravity limits of the airplane, or at a distance forward or aft of these limits that does not exceed 25 percent of the airplane's mean aerodynamic chord;